It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 Leukemia and other conditions can cause abnormal blood cell counts.

-Immature blood cells (called leukemia cells or blasts) are not normally seen in the blood, so doctors will suspect leukemia if there are blasts or if the blood cells do not look normal.
+Immature blood cells (called leukemia cells or blasts) are generally not seen in the blood, so doctors will suspect leukemia if there are blasts or if the blood cells do not look normal.

 Blood chemistry tests are used to measure certain chemicals in the blood.